abhi-047/umeenukrishnan.github.io/_posts/2021-10-22-How-to-model-a-simple-geometry-in-Gmsh.md

 Steps:

 * Create the layout of the geometry with proper dimensioning and coordinates.
-In this I will be considering the following geometry.
+In this I will be considering the a rectangular geometry with dimension L = 2 and B = 1.

 * Create points as per your geometry.
 For this go to Modules --- Geometry --- Elementary entities --- Add --- Point.
 You will see a dialogue box opened, just enter the coordinates of each point and click on add.
 * After creating all point next step is to join all those point using line to form a complete geometry.
 For this Go to Modules --- Geometry --- Elementary entities --- Add --- Line.
 Follow the instructions shown on the screen, i.e you have to select the start and end point of the line.